How is paying somebody else to read the manual going to help you operate the cruise control while going down the interstate at 85MPH?

 I have had some luck disabling Wake-On-LAN on the systems that don’t need it, or enabling higher sleep modes on the systems where that is available.
 My pet theory is that a lot of systems are constantly looking at what is active on the network and those pings are keeping the machine awake.

-atomicbocks@sh.itjust.worksto Linux@lemmy.ml•Microsoft Tried To Steal A Project And Almost Got Away With It....English5·11 days agoAs with a lot of 90s software, it’s a bit more complicated than which source code did they download (or, rather, mail order on floppy… because it was the 90s).
+atomicbocks@sh.itjust.worksto Linux@lemmy.ml•Microsoft Tried To Steal A Project And Almost Got Away With It....English5·3 months agoAs with a lot of 90s software, it’s a bit more complicated than which source code did they download (or, rather, mail order on floppy… because it was the 90s).
 Not the least of which is due to the fact that many of the projects don’t exist anymore and there weren’t that many copies to begin with.

 However, they both embrace and extend LDAP and Kerberos among other open and not open projects of the time.
 Both choices were related to the results of the Protocol Wars and Microsoft’s attempts, in the 90s, to do to the Internet what Google is doing today.